steinbergmedia/midiremote-userscripts/README.md

 # How to work with this repository

-!v Make a fork of steinbergmedia/midiremote-userscripts !v Regulary do “fetch and merge” from the upstream repo (steinbergmedia/midiremote-userscripts) to stay in sync.
+1. Make a fork of steinbergmedia/midiremote-userscripts

-!v Rename your existing …/Driver Scripts/Local folder to something else (like Local_backup) !v Create a new empty folder Local to replace it
+2. Rename your existing …/Driver Scripts/Local folder to something else (like Local_backup)

+3. Create a new empty folder Local to replace it

-!v Clone your forked repository inside the newly created empty Local folder !v Copy your existing scripts from within the Local_backup folder into the Local folder !v Still use the parent folder of Local, the Drive Scripts folder, as the workspace folder in Visual Studio Code !v Make commits/pushes to your forked repo
+4. Clone your forked repository inside the newly created empty Local folder

+5. Copy your existing scripts from within the Local_backup folder into the Local folder

+6. Still use the parent folder of Local, the Drive Scripts folder, as the workspace folder in Visual Studio Code

+7. Make commits/pushes to your forked repo

-!v Make pull request to the upstream repo (steinbergmedia/midiremote-userscripts)
+8. Make pull requests to the upstream repo (steinbergmedia/midiremote-userscripts)

+> And don't forget to regulary do “fetch and merge” from the upstream repo (steinbergmedia/midiremote-userscripts) to stay in sync.

 # Basic Concept